-An avid researcher, Dr. Benjamin is currently pursuing research topics within the Department of Clinical Medicine at RUSM.
+An avid researcher, Dr. Benjamin is currently pursuing research topics within the Department of Clinical Foundations at RUSM.
 Additionally, she has served as chair of the RUSM Institutional Review Board and as a member of the Caribbean Public Health Agency’s Research Ethics committee; has attended and presented at several international medical conferences; and is a member of the Association for Medical Education in Europe, International Association of Medical Science Educators, the Bioethical Society of the English-Speaking Caribbean; and the Dominica Cadet Corp Executive Committee.

 - Family Medicine

 - University of West Indies, Mona, Jamaica; PhD in Physiology (March 2001)

 - University of Guyana; MBBS (MD equivalent) (Oct 1993)

 - University of West Indies, Mona, Jamaica; Master in Public Health (2006)